Kdyby/Translation/docs/en/index.md

 		loader: doctrine
 ```

-Loader can have values: doctrine or nettedb, it depends, which database library you use.
+Loader can have values: `doctrine` or `nettedb`, it depends, which database library you use.
 You can also use your own Loader, then you put to your config.neon full name with namespace:

 ```yml